Although membership loyalty seems like a new trend, the fact is it has been around for many years.

 Now is the time to be bold.

-Our 2020 Premium Loyalty Data Study shows that 70% of consumers not in a premium loyalty program would join if their retailer offered one with valuable benefits.
+Our 2022 Premium Loyalty Data Study shows that 77% of consumers not in a premium loyalty program would join if their brand offered one with valuable benefits.

-Nearly 70% of premium loyalty members plan to join additional premium loyalty programs in 2020; and 88% of consumers are likely to choose a retailer whose premium loyalty program they belong to over a competitor with a lower price.
+Nearly 80% of premium loyalty members plan to join additional premium loyalty programs, according to the study; and 91% of consumers are likely to choose a brand whose premium loyalty program they belong to over a competitor with a lower price.

 Membership-based premium loyalty programs are important in today’s marketplace because consumers have so many different shopping options.